Imakane, Hokkaido

 Imakane (今金町, Imakane-chō) is a town located in Hiyama Subprefecture, Hokkaido, Japan.

-As of September 2016, the town has an estimated population of 5,575 and a density of 9.8 persons per km².
-The total area is 568.14 km².
+As of September 2016, the town has an estimated population of 5,575 and a density of 9.8 persons per km^{2}.
+The total area is 568.14 km^{2}.

 Geography

 Imakane is located in southern Hokkaido within Setana District, Hiyama Subprefecture.
 The town is on Route 230 at the junction of the Shiribeshi-Toshibetsu and Toshibetsu-Mena rivers.
 The main landmark and meeting point in the town center is De Molen, a large windmill.